-This furnace may use an optional Media Filter Cabinet available from your local distributor.
-The Media Filter Cabinet uses either a standard 1-inch (25 mm) filter or 4-inch (102 mm) wide Media Filter which can be purchased separately.
+The furnace is shipped with a factory-supplied Media Filter Cabinet.
+The Media Filter Cabinet uses either a standard 1-in.
+(25 mm) filter or 4-in.
+(102 mm) wide Media Filter which can be purchased separately.
+A field supplied accessory air cleaner may also be used in place of the media cabinet.

 The Media Cabinet is sized for bottom return applications for use in upflow, downflow and horizontal applications.
+A 16-in.
+(406 mm) Media Cabinet is shipped with the 14-3/16-in.
+(360 mm) furnace and includes block-off plates

-For upflow side return applications, the Media Cabinet or field supplied accessory air cleaner can be installed on the side of the furnace or side and bottom when a bottom plenum is used.
+For upflow side return applications, the Media Cabinet (or field supplied accessory air cleaner) can be installed on the side of the furnace or side and bottom when a bottom plenum is used.
 See Fig. 19 and 26.

-For downflow applications, the Media Cabinet or field supplied accessory air cleaner must only be connected to the bottom opening on the furnace.
+For downflow applications, the Media Cabinet (or field supplied accessory air cleaner) must only be connected to the bottom opening on the furnace.
 See Fig. 19 and 27.

-For horizontal applications, the Media Cabinet or field supplied accessory air cleaner for all models can be connected to the bottom opening on the furnace.
+For horizontal applications, the Media Cabinet (or field supplied accessory air cleaner) for all models can be connected to the bottom opening on the furnace.
 For side return use in the horizontal position, refer to Fig. 28.
 If both side and bottom openings are used in Fig. 28, each opening used will require a filter.

-The media cabinet or field supplied accessory air cleaner can also be installed in the common return duct prior to entering the return air opening in any orientation.
+The media cabinet (or field supplied accessory air cleaner) can also be installed in the common return duct prior to entering the return air opening in any orientation.